It’s hard to get an unbiased take on lab grown diamonds. They’ve been popping up recently as a new option all over.

 In our opinion, three things matter when deciding between a natural, mined diamond and lab created diamond:

 - Whether you care about resale value

-A natural diamond is a safe choice that the majority of people choose, and women are less likely to object to.
+A natural diamond is a safe choice.
 While you will never resell it for more than you paid, you’ll roughly see prices in line for the same diamond next year, and the diamond should store the majority of its value into the future.

 There is no one-size fits all answer here.
 If you want to talk it out, our gemologists have one rule: tell you what they would tell their best friend, so just chat us now.